 Beho Beho: Our full report

-Beho Beho has a unique location in the Selous Game Reserve – high on a hill in an area dotted with baobab trees.Indeed, the name Beho Beho means ‘breeze’, which is apt given its airy location.
-Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also one of the few camps in the Selous that is set away from the river or one of the lakeshores.
+Beho Beho has a unique location in the Nyerere National Park – high on a hill in an area dotted with baobab trees.Indeed, the name Beho Beho means ‘breeze’, which is apt given its airy location.
+Its site was first used as early as 1972, and it’s not only one of the reserve’s first camps, but also one of the few camps in the Nyerere National Park (previously known as the Selous Game Reserve) that is set away from the river or one of the lakeshores.
 In 2004 the camp was rebuilt using locally sourced materials and it regularly undergoes a complete refurbishment.

 The central lounge and bar area at Beho Beho has a mix of comfortable sofas, Persian rugs from the owners’ family home and African carvings.
 The décor also includes some classic pieces of furniture from Europe.
 Coffee-table books and family photos are dotted on the small tables, lending the feeling of a slightly eccentric family home.
 The whole area is open sided with fantastic views across the valley, and down to a small artificial waterhole on the hillside, that’s floodlit after dark when it often attracts interesting mammalian drinkers.
 Near the bar is a well stocked library with old maps and prints, and a variety of historical artefacts from the nearby World War 1 battlefield.
 Behind the lounge area you will also find a full-size slate-bedded billiard table.